arisp99/cv-resume/README.md

-# resume
+# résumé

-This repository contains the LaTeX source code for my resume.
+This repository contains the LaTeX source code for my résumé.

 ### Requirements